julianagonzalezastudillo/4DLab_Challenge/README.md

    - A heatmap shows the values across all subjects and brain regions, providing an overview of the distribution and variability across the matrix.

 2. **Distribution Analysis of Dataset A**:
    - The distribution of values across the entire dataset is visualized and assessed for its shape (e.g., normality) using histograms and normality tests.
-   - **Goal**: Determine if the distribution across all values fairly represents individual distributions within the dataset.
+   - Considering the variability across regions two visualizations are provided: one of the hole flatten samples, and a second one across each brain region.

-3. **Statistical Significance of Brain Region Differences**:
+4. **Statistical Significance of Brain Region Differences**:
-   - Statistical tests (e.g., ANOVA) are conducted to evaluate if the observed differences between brain regions are statistically significant.
+   - Two possible statistical tests (ANOVA, and pairwise t-test Bonferroni corrected for multiple comparisons) are conducted to evaluate if the observed differences between brain regions are statistically significant.
+Resulting p-values are plot on a matrix.
-   - **Goal**: Assess whether differences across regions are meaningful or a result of random variability.

 ### Task B: Analysis of Cognitive Data (Dataset B)

 1. **Visualization of Dataset B**:
-   - A pair plot visualizes relationships between cognitive variables, providing insights into any observable patterns.
+   - A pair plot visualizes relationships between cognitive variables also approximated by a regression line, providing insights into any observable patterns (lower triangular matrix).
+   - A heatmap of the pearson correlation across cognitive variables (upper triangular matrix).
+   - Each cognitive variable histogram distribution (matrix diagonal).
+   - A spring-layout correlation network, in which edges represent the correlation weight across cognitive variables.

 2. **Distribution of Cognitive Variables**:
-   - Histograms or box plots show the distribution for each cognitive variable, highlighting any differences in their distributions.
+   - KDE plots show the distribution for each cognitive variable.
-   - **Goal**: Identify if certain cognitive variables have unique characteristics or variability.

 3. **Principal Component Analysis (PCA)**:
    - PCA is applied to reduce dimensionality and identify key components that capture the majority of the variance in the dataset.